tmack/document-classification-template/README.md

-# Python Project Template
+# Document Classification Template
-A template for starting a new project in python.
-This project contains basic infrastructure for testing and CI/CD with github actions.
+A template for Document Classification using Deep Learning.
+Inspired by: https://medium.com/analytics-vidhya/how-i-built-a-document-classification-system-using-deep-convolutional-neural-networks-e1d9a83cbabd

 ## Installing Requirements
 ```bash